Food In Zimbabwe

 One of the dishes which is most appreciated by Zimbabweans.
 It is a stew prepared with beef bones.
 It is cooked with other ingredients such as vegetables or beans and is accompanied by the ever-present Sadza.

-One of the typical dishes of Zimbabwe based on meat, in this case veal.
+One of the typical dishes of Zimbabwe based on meat, in this case, veal.
 It is usually cooked with leaves of different vegetables or with beans.
-It has a delicious flavour and its preparation is very simple.
+It has a delicious flavor and its preparation is very simple.
 It is served with rice or sadza.

 It is known as kapenta, a fish of Lake Tanganyika, although it is also frequently found in the Zambezi River, which extends its waters between Zambia and Zimbabwe.
 It is a very small fish which is eaten as a snack while walking through the streets of the city.
 It can also be included in sauces and served with rice and sadza.

 Muriwo na Nyama